Secure Compensation for Your Motorcycle Accident Injuries with the Help of a Dedicated Lawyer

 We want to help every victim recover the compensation they deserve.
-To schedule your free case review, call us at (817) 429-4299.
+To schedule your free case review, call or text us at (817) 429-4299.

 The most frequent accident that occurs involving a motorcycle and a car is when a car turns into the path of a motorcycle.
 There are a number of reasons this can happen: the driver misjudges the speed of the motorcycle, is inattentive, or does not account for the possibility of a motorcycle in the vicinity and begins turning because there are no other cars in sight.
 Another common accident occurs when a car suddenly veers into the motorcyclist’s lane or changes lanes without looking.
 This could be due to inattentiveness or because the motorcycle is in the driver’s blind spot.

 - Sudden stops

 - Reckless driving